Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special

 Building the Royal Family Tree

 As we do with many of our fictional/famous family trees, we started out by creating a family tree at Ancestry.com.
 Very little differs between the actual family and the royal family portrayed in the show.
-The most notable exception is the lack of King George V and Prince Edward, who are simply missing because they were not alive during the show’s first two seasons.
+The most notable omission from the series is King George V; he died in 1936, about 15 years earlier than the show depicts.

-Missing from our tree is Peter Townsend, who (as we know) never ended up wedding Princess Margaret.
+Missing from our tree is Peter Townsend, who (as we know) never ended up marrying Princess Margaret.
 Their union was not approved by Parliament and the Church of England.
 The Princess was given the same choice that her uncle had once suffered, the opportunity to give up her titles and salary if she wished to move forward with the marriage.
 It ended up being a price that she was not willing to pay.